commercetools/nodejs/CONTRIBUTING.md

   ```
   replace "testing-project" with your project

 6. Linting and static checks are done by `npm run lint`.
-We follow lint rules defined in our [eslint-config](https://github.com/commercetools/eslint-config) which is based on [Airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb).
+We the [Airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb).
 Static checks are done using [Flow](https://flowtype.org/) and can be included / adopted incrementally.
-Commiting also runs a git hook to lint the changed files.
+Committing also runs a git hook to lint the changed files.

 ## Formatting (Prettier)